-This species has a long tail that drags along the ground and white around its eyes.
+This species have long tails that drag along the ground and white around their eyes.
 The female penguin lays her eggs in a nest that she makes with pebbles and moss.
 Adelie penguins often fight over these small stones and steal them from each other.
-The male keeps the eggs warm and then the female goes to hunt for food, then they swap jobs.
+The male keeps the eggs warm and then the female goes to hunt for food.
+Then they swap jobs.